 LDL-C is removed from the blood when it binds to LDL receptors, mainly on hepatocytes.
 The complex is internalized into an endosome that then splits in two, one part of which carries the cholesterol and fuses to a lysosome for degradation and the other part that delivers the LDL receptor back to the cell surface to remove more LDL-C from the blood.11-13

-- Defects in the LDL receptor (most common)
+- LDL receptor (most common)

 - Apolipoprotein B (apoB)